jpb111/ansibleLabSetup/Readme.md

 # Ansible lab setup with Ubuntu and CentOS host containers

-Go to http://localhost:7681/ in the browser and login
+Go to http://localhost:7681/ in the browser and login. if planning to install kubernetes skip this section and go to install kubernetes below.

 username: ansible,